-The Active Community Engagement (or ACE) requirement provides a framework for learning how to balance academic success with physical, emotional, and social well-being, and to become active participants in the life of their communities.
+The Active Community Engagement (ACE) requirement is a framework for learning how to balance academic success with physical, emotional, and social well-being.
+ACE encourages students to become active participants in the life of their communities.

 ACE is a tri-part extracurricular program that strives to enhance the Simon’s Rock experience by giving students credit for participating in a dynamic and well-rounded environment outside the classroom as well as within it.

 The ACE program is designed to facilitate engagement across three separate categories, in the belief that students who lead well-rounded, physically active lives are healthier and more satisfied than those that do not.
 The categories are as follows: Athletics and Recreation, Health and Wellness, and Participation and Service.
 Students are asked to complete a number of credits in all areas during each of their first three semesters on campus.

 |ACE Category||Semester 1||Semester 2||Semester 3||Total|

 Participation on a team, athletics class, dance class, or other school/student sponsored physical activity can meet ACE Athletics and Recreation requirements.
 All ACE athletics programs are inclusive, open to all regardless of experience.

 Programs in the Health and Wellness area will provide students with resources and tools to make more informed decisions regarding public and personal health, both physical and emotional.
 Some lectures, discussions, and activities are offered each week (such as stress management, substance use and abuse and healthy relationship advice) and others respond to specific situations.
 Health and Wellness programs will explore and educate the campus community on issues of health and medical diversity.